 Using kitchen string, tie up the loin about 5 or 6 times.
 The stuffed loin can be prepared hours before and kept in the fridge until it needs to be cooked.
 It is possible to stuff the pork loin the night before and keep it in the fridge.

-Roast the loin on baking sheet or roasting pan with a rack.
+Place the loin on baking sheet or roasting pan with a rack.
 The rack helps the loin to cook evenly an not burn or dry out on the bottom.
+Preheat the oven to 350F and roast the pork loin for 1 hour 15 minutes, or until the internal temperature reaches 145-150F.
+Let the roast rest for 10-15 minutes before slicing.

 If you like stuffed pork roast, then check out these other delicious recipes!